UoSDDNB/PathPinpointR/README.md

 ## Run slingshot

-Run slingshot on the reference data to produce pseudotime for each cell, within the trajectory of blastocyst development.
+Run slingshot on the reference data to produce pseudotime for each cell.

     reference_sce  <- slingshot(reference_sce,
                                 clusterLabels = "seurat_clusters",